rgambee/chronicle/README.md

 existing entries in the database but not make any changes.
 The purpose of demo mode is for replicating a
-[static version of the site](https://rgambee.github.io/chronicle/) that can be hosted on GitHub pages for anyone to view.
+[static version of the site](https://rgambee.github.io/chronicle/) that can be hosted on GitHub Pages for anyone to view.

 To enable demo mode, set the `CHRONICLE_DEMO_MODE` environment variable before starting the app.